 Upon taking office in 1993, the Clinton Administration moved to further isolate Iran as part of a strategy of "dual containment" of Iran and Iraq.
-In 1995 and 1996, the Clinton Administration and Congress added sanctions on Iran in response to growing concerns about Iran's weapons of mass destruction and its efforts to subvert the Arab-Israeli peace process by supporting militants opposed to peace.
+In 1995 and 1996, the Clinton Administration and Congress added sanctions on Iran (a ban on U.S. trade and investment with Iran and the Iran Sanctions Act that sanctions foreign investment in Iran's energy sector) in response to growing concerns about Iran's weapons of mass destruction and its efforts to subvert the Arab-Israeli peace process by supporting militants opposed to peace.

 The election of Khatemi in May 1997 precipitated a U.S. shift toward engagement; the Clinton Administration offered Iran official dialogue, with no substantive preconditions.
 In January 1998, Khatemi publicly agreed to "people-to-people" U.S.-Iran exchanges, but ruled out direct talks.
 In a June 1998 speech, then-Secretary of State Albright called for mutual confidence building measures that could lead to a "road map" for normalization.
 Encouraged by the reformist victory in Iran's March 2000 Majles elections, Secretary Albright, in a March 17, 2000, speech, acknowledged past U.S. meddling in Iran, announcing an easing of the U.S. trade ban with Iran, and promised to try to resolve outstanding claims disputes.
 In September 2000 U.N.
-"Millennium Summit" meetings, Albright and President Clinton sent a positive signal to Iran by attending Khatemi's speeches.
+"Millennium Summit" meetings in New York, Albright and President Clinton sent a positive signal to Iran by attending Khatemi's speeches.